USFmatscilab/FerroPhase-Q/README.txt

 "n_out": 500,                  (How often to plot probability densities) "relaxation_model": "DMB"      (Different relaxation models, options are DMB, LLO or LO) "gamma_rescale": 1.0           (Rescalies damping parameter.
-For LLO and LO it is 0.0125, For DMB it is 1) "plot_mode": "screen"          (Options to visualise the plots, while running the calculation.
-Options are "screen" or "none")
- "integrator": "simple"        (Integration types. "simple" or "predictor_corrector", simple works better for large time steps)
+For LLO and LO it is 0.0125, For DMB it is 1) "plot_mode": "screen"          (Options to visualise the plots, while running calculation, "screen" or "none") "integrator": "simple"        (Integrator types. "simple" or "predictor_corrector", simple works better for large time steps)
 }
 ********************************END**********************************************